rastapasta/pokemon-go-mitm/README.md

 # pokemon-go-mitm-node
 Pokemon Go MITM Proxy - Intercepts the traffic between your Pokemon Go App and their servers, decodes the protocol and gives you a handy tool to enrich your own game experience by altering the data on the fly.

 Take a look at the **examples** to get started.
-Feel happily invited to contribute mor more!
+Feel happily invited to contribute more!

 <img width="300" src="https://files.slack.com/files-pri/T1R4G4SH1-F1SL5TJSD/9a257af3-0c76-4fe4-b396-3cc6b7ed4a29.jpg?pub_secret=8d2362ba2e" /> | <a href="https://www.youtube.com/watch?v=7lZQLSt7uc0"><img width="500" src="https://img.youtube.com/vi/7lZQLSt7uc0/0.jpg" /></a>